-While the idea of stable content is fairly simple, the concept of fixed form is more complex.
+Although the idea of stable content is fairly simple, the concept of fixed form is more complex.
 Essentially, it means that the message conveyed by a digital record (or other digital object) can be rendered with the same documentary presentation it had on the screen when it was made or received and first saved.
 The bit streams that compose the digital record and determine its digital presentation (i.e., its file format) may change, but its documentary presentation must not change.
 A simple example is when a document created in Microsoft Word is later saved as an Adobe PDF file.
-Although the document's digital presentation has changed-from a Microsoft Word .doc file format to an Adobe .pdf file format-the documentary document has a fixed form.
+Although the document's digital presentation has changed-from a Microsoft Word .doc file format to an Adobe .pdf file format-the documentary presentation of the document-also called its documentary form-has not changed, and therefore we can say that the document has a fixed form.